MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-create-put-aways-from-internal-put-aways.md

 ## <a name="to-create-an-internal-pick"></a>To create an internal pick
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Whse.
 Internal Pick**, and then choose the related link.
+2. Choose the **New** action.
-2. Fill in the **No.** field and the **To Bin Code** field on the **General** FastTab.
-The **To Bin Code** field specifies the bin from which you want to get the items.
+3. Fill in the **No.** field, **Location Code** field, and the **To Bin Code** field on the **General** FastTab.
+The **To Bin Code** field specifies the bin where you want to place the picked items.
 For production purposes, this bin would be the inbound production bin or the open shop bin.
-For other purposes, choose a To Bin Code of a bin type that is not used for picking, most likely a staging, shipping or special purpose bin.
+For other purposes, choose a bin code of a bin type that is not used for picking, most likely a staging, shipping, or special purpose bin.
-3. Select an item in the **Item No.** field, and fill in the quantities you want to pick.
+4. Select an item in the **Item No.** field, and fill in the quantities you want to pick.
-4. Choose the **Create Pick** action.
+5. Choose the **Create Pick** action.
 A warehouse pick instruction is now ready for a warehouse employee to perform.
+Alternatively you can choose the **Release** action and create warehouse picks using the **Picks worksheet**.
+For more information see,  [Plan Picks in Worksheets](warehouse-how-to-plan-picks-in-worksheets.md)

 ## <a name="to-create-an-internal-put-away"></a>To create an internal put-away
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Whse.
 Internal Put-away**, and then choose the related link.
-2. Fill in the **No.** and **From Bin Code** fields on the **General** FastTab.
-The **From Bin Code** field specifies the bin where the items being returned to the warehouse, perhaps from production, are located.
+2. Choose the **New** action.
-3. Fill in the item numbers and quantities on the lines.
+3. Fill in the header of a new internal put-away with at least the **No.** and **Location Code**.
+4. Fill in a line for each item you wish to move to the warehouse.
+You only have to fill in the **Item No.** and the **Quantity** fields.

+  > [!NOTE]
+  > When you choose the **Item No.** field, the **Bin Contents List** opens instead of the **Item List**.
+This is because you want to put away an item that is in a particular bin - *bin content* - not just an item, and you already know the bin the item should be taken from.  <!--If you filled in **From Bin Code** in the header, the bin content will be filtered by value defined in the **From Bin Code**.-->
+5. To fill the lines with the entire bin content or the filtered bin content of bins in the location, choose the **Get Bin Content** action.
-4. Choose the **Create Put-away** action.
+6. Choose the **Create Put-away** action.
 A warehouse put-away instruction is now ready for a warehouse employee to perform.
+Alternatively you can choose the **Release** action and create warehouse put-aways using the **Put-away worksheet**.
+For more information see,  [Plan Put-aways in Worksheets](warehouse-how-to-plan-put-aways-in-worksheets.md)

 ## <a name="see-also"></a>See Also
 [Warehouse Management](warehouse-manage-warehouse.md)